 “I have been off the grid for a few weeks now.
 Then, I was practically sick these past three days.
 I learned only too well that I’m not getting any younger, and the hard way too.
 The truth is that I’ve been busy stressing at work during the day and barely sleeping at night watching my K-dramas.
 It all ended up with me having the worst kind of migraine attack for three whole days.
 I was barely functioning and had to sleep and sleep until my brain was able to repair the damages I caused it.
 Yep, the signs of aging.

-The place has a nice ambience, it is a cafe after all.
+The place has a nice ambience.

 Cjzave Barbeque & Grill is located along Magsaysay Avenue, Naga City, just across the street from Tapsi Terminal restaurant.
 We discovered this place while walking back after jogging at Basilica Church grounds.
 Its location is conveniently camouflaged among several establishments and can easily be overlooked if you do so much as blinked.